stencho/ShareHole/README.md

 ## ShareHole
 An HTTP file server for sharing directories with low (but not zero) security, and a focus on security through extreme obscurity and minimization of features.
 It does not support POST requests, it's incapable of sharing files outside of user-defined shares, and it can't modify anything on disk except the server config file.
 Very asynchronous.

+### Requirements
+FFMpeg, ImageMagick, and Ghostscript

 ### Configuration and usage
 Use the -c command line argument to set the current config directory.

 ShareHole uses a "passdir", a directory which goes at the start of the URL, to let the server know you're cool.
 The default is "loot", so you would access a share called "share" though "example.com:8080/loot/share/".

-There are also several "command dirs", which go after the passdir:
+There are also several "command directories" which go after the passdir, i.e. "/loot/to_png/share/image.jpg" would return PNG data, regardless of image format
 - /thumbnail/ will produce a thumbnail

 - /to_jpg/ will convert an image to JPG, with compression settings defined in the server config's \[conversion\] section
 - /to_png/ will convert an image to lossless PNG

-"/loot/to_png/share/image.jpg" would return PNG data, for example.

 This means that the server is able to use ImageMagick to render RAWs and Adobe files for you.

+- /stream/ will transcode a video to browser-friendly MP4 and send the result to the client.
+This uses FFMPeg, so it works on most video formats.

 The config loader will write the default server config below, including comments, to config_dir/server on first start, and the server will do its best to keep this config file structure.